gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Rusty Bridge is safe!"
 Sindy bridled.

-"Having a bot throw trees at me doesn't make me feel particularly safe," Captain Leung shot back, then sighed again.
+"Having a bot throw trees at me doesn't make me feel particularly safe," Captain Leung shot back.
+Then he sighed again.
 "Sorry, I shouldn't snap at you.
 It's just been a long day."